MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5974.md

 ms.search.form: Report_5974_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Contract Quotes to Be Signed (report)

 The **Contract Quotes to Be Signed** report shows information about contract quotes to be signed.

-The report displays information such as contract number, customer name and address, salesperson code, starting date, probability, quoted amount, and forecast.

-Your can choose to include a forecast of future contract quotes to be signed in the report.
+Optionally, add a forecast of future contract quotes to sign.

+The report displays information such as:

+- Contract number
+- Customer name and address
+- Salesperson code
+- Start date
+- Probability
+- Quote amount
+- Forecast

 ## Use cases